UPS Airlines Flight 1354: Accident

 The aircraft was inbound on a scheduled flight at the time of the crash.
 Dark night visual flight rules prevailed at the airport, but variable instrument meteorological conditions with a variable ceiling were present north of the airport on the approach course.

-A notice to airmen (NOTAM) in effect at the time of the accident indicated that runway 06/24, the longest runway available at the airport and the one with a precision approach, would be closed from 04:00 to 05:00 CDT.
-Because the flight's scheduled arrival time was 04:51, only the shorter runway 18 with a non precision approach was available to the crew.
+A notice to airmen (NOTAM), in effect at the time of the accident, indicated that runway 06/24, the longest runway available at the airport and the only one with an ILS approach, would be closed from 04:00 to 05:00 CDT.
+Because the flight was scheduled to arrive at Birmingham at 04:51, only the shorter runway 18 with a non-precision approach was available to the pilots.

 Forecasted weather at BHM indicated that the low ceilings upon arrival required an alternate airport, but the dispatcher did not discuss the low ceilings, the single-approach option to the airport, or the reopening of runway 06/24 about 05:00 with the flight crew.
 Further, during the flight, information about variable ceilings at the airport was not provided to the flight crew.

+At 04:21:28, the cockpit voice recorder recorded the first officer stating, "they're sayin' six and two-four is closed.
+They're doin' the localizer to one eight," after the flight crew listened to BHM automatic terminal information service (ATIS) Papa, which included the 06/24 runway closure.
+The captain responded, "localizer (to) one eight, it figures."
+Between 04:23 and 04:30, the captain briefed the localizer runway 18 approach using the UPS Profile Briefing Guide from the UPS Aircraft Operating Manual (AFM).
+The captain then continued to review the localizer 18 approach chart.
+At no point did the captain or first officer mention that the localizer approach was not available.

+At 04:33:33, air traffic control cleared the flight to descend to 11000 ft mean sea level (msl), and the captain commented, "They're generous today.
+Usually they kind'a take you to fifteen and they hold you up high."
+At 04:41:44, while flying level at 11,000 feet msl, the first officer contacted BHM approach control advising ATIS information and requesting a lower altitude.
+The BHM approach controller issued a descent clearance to 3000 ft and said, "uhm...runway six is still closed. you want...the localizer one eight?"
+The flight crew accepted the localizer 18 approach.